mehrdadh/iCalendar/scripts/USER_SETUP_GUIDE.md

-# User Setup Guide - No Hardcoded Credentials!
+# User Setup Guide - No Hardcoded Credentials

 ## ✨ What's New

 This extension now allows **YOU** to use your own Google OAuth credentials instead of requiring hardcoded credentials in the code!

 ## 🎯 How It Works